Ex-Tudor manager's investment firm scores big in market turmoil

-LONDON, March 19 (Reuters) - An investment firm founded by a former senior portfolio manager at Tudor Investment Corp, Theodoros Tsagaris, is up 17.7% since the start of March, when markets went into a coronavirus-fuelled tailspin.
+LONDON (Reuters) - An investment firm founded by a former senior portfolio manager at Tudor Investment Corp, Theodoros Tsagaris, is up 17.7% since the start of March, when markets went into a coronavirus-fueled tailspin.

 Bayforest Technologies, the short-term systematic money manager he set up after 6-1/2 years at Tudor, is up 18.8% since the start of the year and had just one day of losses in March.